nerves-project/nerves-project.github.io/docs.md

 Each Nerves subproject contains its license as part of the project.
 In most cases the license is the [MIT License](http://opensource.org/licenses/MIT).

+### I like Elixir.
+How can I switch the shell to iex?

+First, make sure the `iex` is included in your project's release.
+See the `relx.config` in the [nerves-elixir_trivial project](https://github.com/fhunleth/nerves-elixir-trivial) for an example.
+Double check your project's release directory to make sure that the beam files for iex are included.

+The second step is to update the `vm.args` to have the following options:

+    -noshell
+    -user Elixir.IEx.CLI
+    -extra --no-halt

+If you don't have a `vm.args`, create one and make sure that it gets included in your project's OTP release directory.

 ### I need to make changes to Buildroot, but it takes so long to build.

 Buildroot does a lot, so it's not surprising that it takes so long to build.